Calan Breckon • Updated March 3, 2023

 2. Thinkific

-Thinkific is a great option for you if you’re mostly focused on online course creation and want an all in one platform.
+Thinkific is a great option for you if you’re mostly focused on online course creation and want an all-in-one membership platform.

 Thinkific is a great place to start if you’re looking to first build a course and then move into membership sites later.
-It offers a free option where you can host a few courses on their platform, which is very easy to use and set up, and then you can start making some profit before you choose where to spend your money.
+It offers a free trial option where you can host a few courses on its online course platform, which is very easy to use and set up, and then you can start making some profit before you choose where to spend your money.

 PRICE: